Board of Directors

 Lily Nichol (Market Manager)

 Lily Nichol grew up in New Westminster, but lived in Kamloops, and Prince George as a teenager and young adult, finally landing back where she started in her favourite city.
-Lily has previously worked in non-profits, the tech industry and media, and is excited to take on this new chapter of her life in her home town.
-Lily’s downtown New West home has kept her as a regular NWFM customer for the past five years, always eager to see what’s in season and try something new!
-Working in the community she loves while supporting small local businesses is Lily’s passion and she’s excited to be managing the New West Farmers Market while Jennifer is on maternity leave.
+Lily has previously worked in non-profits, the tech industry and advertising, and loves working at the market and being a part of the community in her home town.
+She loves supporting small local businesses, eating seasonally, and getting to know more of her neighbours at every market.

-When not at the Farmer’s Market, Lily is a rescue dog and cat mom, avid reader, active community member, and home baker.
+When not at the market, Lily is a rescue dog and cat mom, avid reader, fiestaware collector, and home baker.